 Court Upholds Wells Fargo Background Check Policy

-On August 29th the U.S. Court of Appeals for the Eighth Circuit affirmed a lower court’s decision upholding a Wells Fargo employment policy allowing the termination of employees, or the disqualification of job applicants, based on their criminal records.
-The lawsuit was filed by a group of former minority workers and job applicants who claimed the company’s employment policy, which terminates or withdraws employment offers to any individual with a disqualification in their criminal background check, disproportionality affected Black and Latino individuals compared to white individuals.
+On August 29th the U.S. Court of Appeals for the Eighth Circuit affirmed a lower court’s decision upholding a Wells Fargo employment policy allowing the termination of employees, or the disqualification of job candidates, based on their criminal records.
+The lawsuit was filed by a group of former minority workers and job candidates who claimed the company’s employment policy, which terminates or withdraws employment offers to any individual with a disqualification in their criminal background check, disproportionality affected Black and Latino individuals compared to white individuals.
 The Eighth Circuit ruled in favor of Wells Fargo concluding that federal law prohibits “any person who has been convicted of a criminal offense involving dishonesty or a breach of trust” from working at a financial institution insured by the Federal Deposit Insurance Corporation, which can result in fines of up to $1 million per day.
 As a result, even though the policy terminated minorities at a higher rate the court held “the district court correctly recognized that the bank’s ‘sound business decision was to terminate regardless of race or age or ethnicity.’”
 The case is Cara Williams et al. v.
 Wells Fargo Bank N.A., Case No. 16-4372, in the U.S. Court of Appeals for the Eighth Circuit.

 Reported in Arnall Golden Gregory Daily Privacy and Consumer Regulatory Alert Dated September 7, 2018.